telerik/winforms-docs/pdfviewer/ui/document-modes.md

 ---
 title: Document Modes
-page_title: Document Modes | UI for WinForms Documentation
+page_title: Document Modes | RadPdfViewer
-description: Document Modes
+description: The document modes are controlled by a document presenter responsible for displaying the pages of the document.
 slug: winforms/pdfviewer/ui/document-modes
 tags: document presenters
 published: True